 - Higher resolution images when traveling at higher speeds

-- Typically a more affordable featured compared to side imaging
+- Typically a more affordable feature compared to side imaging

 Disadvantages of Down Imaging:

 - Obvious but applicable-you only see beneath you and not beside